alexmelissas/UON_IBM_AIGAME2018/README.md

 # UON_IBM_AIGAME2018
 UoN Students' 2nd Year Project building an AI-centric Self-Improvement Game with IBM.
 The game will focus on helping the player work towards making their personality better, according to their own perception of what a 'good' personality will be.
 More details can be found in our Game Concept folders in documentation.
-Please see the "Interim Activity Marking" section below for more information on how to go through this project's documentation.
+Please see the "Tracking the Project" section below for more information on how to go through this project development process.

 ## People Involved
 - Students: